dheerajkumar0/HR_Analytics/README.md

 4.They can also see Department wise how many people leave how many people loyal and working with for last how many year

-5. This dasboard completely Dynamic we have use one interactive filter and also use action filter
+5.This dasboard completely Dynamic we have use one interactive filter and also use action filter